shadabmazhari/RATSQL_Project/README.md

-## This project has been created to analyse the wprking of RAT-SQL base version (StanfordNLP + GloVe) and RAT-SQL with BERT.
+# This project has been created to analyse the wprking of RAT-SQL base version (StanfordNLP + GloVe) and RAT-SQL with BERT.
-## We will analyze the impact of change in hyperparameters on the performance of RAT-SQL
+# We will analyze the impact of change in hyperparameters on the performance of RAT-SQL
+# Developer contribution is available in analysis folder